jewelsofthought/neshama/site/posts/neshama/consciousness.md

 ## World of Separation

 We exist in the world of separation in the realm of oneness (which is, in reality, the only "Other").
 Measurement is a language of/to deal with separation (or those that are separate).
 Thus, out of the One come the many and out of the many, emerges One.
 In the bible it says that **HaShem** is hidden in plain sight (or could I say, hidden from _plain_ sight.)

+## Dynamic

+We think of consciousness as an awareness that is in essence static.
+Whereas the only consciousness that could be "static" is perhaps the Divine One.
+Ouor consciousness is dynamic.
+It grows, changes and adapts to whatever it encounters, changing perception and changing reaction according to its progress.
+Just as we encounter the growth and constantly changing aspect of our bodies, so it is similarly with our consciousness.